mineshp/martian-robots/README.md

 Eslint is configured and using the recommended configuration, with a couple of additional rules.

 Prettier has also been setup to override rules for code formatting.

+_Note_: There was a configuration error with eslint which means it's not able to run currently.
+I would look to fix this if I had more time.
+I have left the files in place.

 ### Testing